Are you trying to get your head around what a variable-rate mortgage is?

 The key to finding the best variable-rate mortgage is having expert knowledge of the market.
 Most people approach a mortgage by just going to the big banks and taking the bank’s initial offer.

 Mortgage brokers have access to a wide variety of lenders, products, terms, and amortizations.
-Using a mortgage broker as an alternative to traditional big banks almost always yields a better approval for clients.
+Using a mortgage broker as an alternative to traditional big banks almost always yields better approval for clients.
 They have the ability to get lenders to compete for your business in turn, getting you the best approval you qualify for.
 Not just what the bank feels like approving you for that day.